 a.
 Seller’s Stamp Duty (SSD) for Residential Property

 When you buy a property in Singapore, you have to keep it for a minimum “holding period” (the period after you claim ownership of the property and before you sell it) to avoid paying a Seller’s Stamp Duty (SSD).
-However, should you choose to sell it within the minimum holding period, you would be liable to pay an SSD.
+However, should you choose to sell it within the minimum holding period, you would be liable to pay the Seller’s Stamp Duty.

 SSD is applicable to either the selling price or the market value of the property you are selling, whichever is higher.